A Preterist Commentary on Revelation 12: Summary and Highlights

 Revelation 12:16 Preterist Commentary: Christian Jews may have crossed the Jordan to get to Pella.
 The Drought Mentioned by Josephus may have allowed them to Cross on Dry Land in Fulfillment of v.
 16: “the earth helped the woman by opening its mouth and swallowing the river that the dragon had spewed out of his mouth.”

-As is the case in the Book of Revelation and Bible prophecy as a whole, Biblical predictions often have multiple fulfillments.
-According to the early church historian Eusebius, “the members of the Jerusalem church, by means of an oracle given by revelation to acceptable persons there, were ordered to leave the City before the war began and settle in a town in Peraea called Pella.”22 Fleeing the imminent war, Jewish Christians sought refuge in the city of Pella.
+According to the early church historian Eusebius, “the members of the Jerusalem church, by means of an oracle given by revelation to acceptable persons there, were ordered to leave the City before the war began and settle in a town in Peraea called Pella.”26 Fleeing the imminent war, Jewish Christians sought refuge in the city of Pella.
 Sympathetic to Rome, Pella was the perfect hiding place.
 But the journey would not be easy.
 In order to reach their sanctuary, they would have to cross the Jordan river.

 Revelation 12:16 Preterist Commentary: Jewish Christians Cross the Jordan on Dry Land to Escape the Plagues of Exodus afflicted on Israel as the Seven Trumpets and Bowls.
 The Crossing of the Jordan is Reminiscent of the Parting of the Red Sea.

 Josephus mentions a drought in Judea before the war in Jerusalem.
 Perhaps this drought or an earlier one dried up patches of the Jordan allowing these Christians to cross on their way to Pella?
 Here one can see another way in which “the earth helped the woman by opening its mouth and swallowing the river” in fulfillment of v.
 16.